 We are an Operation Encompass School. https://www.operationencompass.org/

-Our Governor for Safeguarding and Child Protection is Mr Wilf Flynn, who can be contacted in confidence by calling school on 0191 4898355 or by emailing concerns to firstname.lastname@example.org
+Our Governors for Safeguarding and Child Protection are Mrs Helen Hall and Mr Wilf Flynn, who can be contacted in confidence by calling school on 0191 4898355 or by emailing any concerns to TMAoffice@stmatthewsjarrow.co.uk

 Our Chair of Governors is Mrs Helen Hall.

 Click below to view the updated Policy for 2023/24